ES-1085/f2025-ds1-project-ada/README.md

 platforms like Twitter (now X) show flatter or decreasing usage, reflecting shifts in digital patterns and platform relevance over time.

+We did not choose to include data for the different age gaps and their usage, however if we did, we could expect to see newer platforms such as TikTok, Snapchat, and Instagram be more popular among younger adults (18-25), as they are still very active on social media.
+We could also expect to see middle aged adults (30s-40s) to have high usage on older platforms such as Facebook.

 ## Handout

 Our handout can be found [here](https://github.com/user-attachments/files/23967191/DCS.Handout.pdf)